How long is long enough? Finite-horizon approximation of energy storage scheduling problems: Introduction

 This paper introduces a simple \emph{necessary and sufficient condition} for a chosen planning horizon to be a forecast horizon for the scheduling problem of an energy storage system, considering losses due to leakage and inefficiencies when charging and discharging, as well as the possibility of negative prices.
 We show that this condition can also be used to obtain a bound on suboptimality when the planning horizon is not a forecast horizon.
 We illustrate that the existence of a forecast horizon is not guaranteed, which can limit the performance of methods based on a finite horizon.
 Though the length of the minimum forecast horizon cannot be evaluated without solving the problem, we obtain an analytical formula that gives a lower bound based on the characteristics of the storage system.
 Finally, we give an algorithm that uses the identified condition to determine the minimum forecast horizon for the scheduling problem.
-We apply it for varying the characteristics of the storage system.
+We apply it for various characteristics of the storage system.
 We also compare the results obtained to those of a rolling horizon with a planning horizon of arbitrary length.

 The rest of this paper is organized as follows.
-In Section \ref{sec:setup}, we introduce the storage scheduling problem and formally define the different horizons.
-In Section \ref{sec:prop}, properties of forecast horizons are presented, including the simple condition to identify them, and a lower bound on the forecast horizon length.
+In Sect. \ref{sec:setup}, we introduce the storage scheduling problem and formally define the different horizons.
+In Sect. \ref{sec:prop}, properties of forecast horizons are presented, including the simple condition to identify them, and a lower bound on the forecast horizon length.
 An algorithm to retrieve the minimum forecast horizon is also described.
-In Section \ref{sec:ex}, the previous results are applied in various case studies.
+In Sect. \ref{sec:ex}, the previous results are applied in various case studies.
 Section \ref{sec:ccl} concludes the paper.
 The complete proofs of the main results, including intermediary results and their proofs, are given in the appendices.